Madhya Pradesh: After dumper runs over farmer, angry villagers block traffic

-Gwalior (Madhya Pradesh): A farmer died on the spot and his wife sustained severe injuries on the Behta bypass on Friday evening, when a dumper hit the couple, the police sources said.
+Gwalior/Morena (Madhya Pradesh): A farmer died on the spot and his wife sustained severe injuries on the Behta bypass on Friday evening, when a dumper hit the couple, the police said.

 In the aftermath of the accident, a large number of farmers from a nearby village gathered at the site and blocked traffic on the road.